The Role of Green Speed in Determining the Length of Your Putting Stroke

 Does Putting Really Impact Your Score?

-Your putting stroke may be the smallest stroke you make in a round, but, statistically, it has the greatest impact on your scorecard.
+Your putting stroke may be the smallest stroke you make in a round, but statistically, it has the greatest impact on your scorecard.
 Putting accounts for roughly half of your strokes in a round of golf, compared to only 14 shots taken with your driver.
 Yet, despite knowing the impact that putting can have on your overall score, many golfers neglect to practice this vital aspect of the game at the same rate they feel its impact.
-Why?
-Simply put, it's not as enjoyable to spend hours on the putting green learning green speed as it is to hit drivers as far as possible on the practice tee.

 How to Master Green Speed and Distance Control